 is recognized, the team is mobilized as soon as the patient enters the

 doors of the emergency department.
 This is called a “code stroke.”

 Not all patients meet criteria for this code activation, but stroke care

 goes beyond the immediate and entail numerous treatment strategies during

 the hospitalization and even after discharge.

 There are two types of stroke.
 The most common are coined ischemic, which indicates a blood vessel of

 the brain was blocked.
 The necessary blood and oxygen is lost and brain

 cells began to die.
-A hemorrhagic stroke occurs when fresh blood leaks
+A hemorrhagic stroke occurs when blood leaks into

 related to blood pressure or other vascular anomalies.